asbestossupply/hackerhasid.github.io/_posts/2013-09-10-interviews-are-a-two-way-street.md

 I ended up sending a retrospective to the CEO, CTO and head of product.
 As I said in the email, they don't really know me and things didn't work out, so they can take my advice with a grain of salt, but if the roles were reversed I would want to hear their thoughts and so maybe they feel the same way.
 I also had a recruiter reach out - this was before I took them off my LinkedIn profile - saying he noticed a new job post at my company and would I be interested in working with him to find someone - that was kind of funny.

 I quit on the 14th of the month, payroll ran on the 15th and I got a direct deposit.
 A couple days later the direct deposit was undeposited.
 I didn't know you could do that.
-I could understand undepositing part of the paycheck (only right actually - like I said, I quit on the 14th) but the whole thing?
-Not worth making a big deal about but not a very nice thing to do in my opinion (and possibly illegal?).
+I could understand undepositing part of the paycheck (only right actually - like I said, I quit on the 14th) but the whole thing? ~~Not worth making a big deal about but not a very nice thing to do in my opinion (and possibly illegal?).~~ Update: I contacted the CTO and he got this resolved very quickly.

 ##### <a id="lessons"></a>The Lessons